openxla/stablehlo/docs/spec_draft.md

   split_count = 2 : i64,
   replica_groups = dense<[[0, 1]]> : tensor<1x2xi64>
 } : (tensor<2x4xf32>) -> tensor<4x2xf32>
+//
+// Assuming both the replicas have identical data, following is the result
+// visible in all the execution instances.
+//
 // %result: [
 //           [1, 2],
 //           [5, 6],